 Association of Kamchatka Nature Protected Areas

-An NGO created to provide support for protected areas, represent and defend members' interests, create a unified network for preservation and study of Kamchatka ecosystems, and promoting environmental education.
-The organization's motto is "By protecting nature we maintain life!"
+NGO was created to provide support for protected areas, represent and defend members' interests, create a unified network for preservation and study of Kamchatka ecosystems, and promoting environmental education.
+The organization's motto is "We maintain life by protecting nature!"

 Zapovednik – Nature Protection Fund

-The fund was created to unite the efforts and resources of state agencies, NGOs, business, and the public on wildlife conservation.
+The fund was created to join forces and resources of state agencies, NGOs, business, and the public on wildlife conservation.
 Its goals are to preserve natural heritage and harmonize relations between humans and nature in the field of sustainable social, economic and cultural development of the Russian Far East.